edwardsmoses/edwardsmoses.com/_data/blog/2022-08-19-convert-arrays-in-an-object-to-an-object-in-javascript.md

 path: /converting-arrays-in-an-object-to-objects
 date: 2022-08-19T21:30:14.312Z
 title: Convert Arrays in an Object to an Object in Javascript
+metaDescription: A quick JavaScript pattern for converting array values nested in an object into keyed objects.
 thumbnail: /assets/cover_image.png
 ---
 I was working with an object in Javascript, and I needed to convert all arrays in the object to an object itself no matter the level the Array was present in the object.
 Here's what I came up with: